CSUChico-CSCI340/CSCI340-Course-Materials/Syllabus.md

 Assignments turned in 1-24 hours after the due date will lose 15% Assignments will NOT be accepted more that 24 hours after the due date.

+## COVID-19 Exam Proctoring Spring 2020

+To maintain academic integrity of online exams, this course will use online proctoring software called Proctorio.
+For more information about Proctorio, from the College of Business that has used it regularly in the past, please go to: [http://www.csuchico.edu/cob/documents/proctorio.pdf](http://www.csuchico.edu/cob/documents/proctorio.pdf)

+### Proctorio

+* There will be a pre-test/tutorial spot on the campus Blackboard for this course
+* There will be a practice exam on Blackboard before any real exam will occurs
+  * Will revisit if exams will happen on this platform after the practice exam feedback/success.

 ## Getting Help/E-mail

 As this is a upper division course you'll likely want to make use of my office hours for help as it is unlikely there are tutors or other such resources.